 Bogart, Lorre and others travel - or should I say, mostly do NOT travel - around Africa doing absolutely nothing and cracking very lame and stupid jokes, probably very, VERY drunk.
 Anyone with a common sense should not enjoy this but luckily I'm not one of those people.

 A weird porno film.
-Very hot Snow White learns to please her men with the aid of seven dwarves.
+A very hot Snow White learns to please her men with the aid of seven dwarfs.
 Meanwhile the prince learns how to please his women by fucking his cousin, while his father, the king, shouts at him: "CAN'T YOU EVEN FUCK PROPERLY!
 SHOULD I SHOW YOU HOW IT'S DONE?"
 And the evil step-mother of course abuses black slave men.

 One of the most batshit insane movies ever made.
 Watch with a group of friends, very, very drunk and with lots of good food.
 Mysterious photographs appear even though no-one has taken them!
 Lots of hilarious Chinese rape humor!
 Hong Kong bay literally explodes in not one but two scenes!
 Dozens of ninjas getting shot!
 Murdering masses of people using just a couple of decks of playing cards!

 This trailer spoils many good things about the film, so watch at your own risk (then again it includes the super cool theme song of the film too!).